 If you have a brick and mortar store: Statistics show that shoppers are already using retail apps during their in-store visits.
 More than half of shoppers who have retail apps use them while shopping in-store, for reasons like redeeming in-store discounts, finding products, and viewing product ratings and reviews.
 Leveraging the data collected about your customers can help you personalize the in-app experience while shoppers are in-store, which can not only enhance the experience but streamline the path to purchase and drive in-store sales.

 If you can offer more value beyond your website: The first step in any mobile strategy is understanding what your customers want from your brand.
 Can you provide them with even more value via a mobile app?
 How can a mobile app address a pain point for them?
 The more you know about your customers, the better you’ll be able to address the pain point they’re looking to solve.

 If your competitors have a mobile app: If your competitors already have a mobile app, you’re behind on the game.
 It’s not too late to gain that competitive edge.
 What are your competitors doing well?
 Where can they improve?
 Don’t build an app that already exists.
 Offer your users a unique experience that provides more value than any of your competitors.

 Building an app all comes down to one overarching goal and that is to enhance the overall customer experience.
 It’s an app completely designed around making the customer experience as frictionless as possible, and its functionality is entirely aligned with the company’s core business function.

-From a brand’s perspective, your mobile app is more than just a catalog of your products.
+From a brand’s perspective, your mobile app is more than just a catalogue of your products.
 Your app offers another channel for your customer to interact with your brand.
 It not only enhances your retail experience, but also offers its own, critical experience.
 Properly leveraged, your mobile app can be a great evangelist for your brand.